2020 Property Assessment Notice Information

-If you own property in Spruce Grove, you will be receiving your 2019 assessment notice in the mail this month.
+If you own property in Spruce Grove, you will be receiving your 2020 assessment notice in the mail by the end of February.

 This assessment notice will show the market value of your property, which will be used to calculate the annual taxes on that property.
 This process, which follows guidelines established by the provincial government, helps ensure taxes are distributed in a fair and equitable way where owners of property with similar market values pay similar amounts of property taxes.